Jack22552/Snail-Language-Lexer-Parser-and-Interpreter/README.md

 Results:

-Formal Grammar to Code Translation: Gained hands-on experience converting a language's formal grammar into a working parser using tools like yacc/PLY/ANTLR (depending on what you used), reinforcing understanding of context-free grammars.
+Formal Grammar to Code Translation: Gained hands-on experience converting a language's formal grammar into a working parser using tools like yacc/PLY, reinforcing understanding of context-free grammars.

 Lexical and Syntactic Separation: Learned the importance of clearly separating lexical and syntactic responsibilities, including how token types and precedence rules affect grammar design.

 Abstract Syntax Trees (ASTs): Understood how to represent program structure via ASTs, and how they serve as the bridge between parsing and interpretation.

-Operational Semantics: Implemented key aspects of operational semantics — including variable scope, function calls, and control flow — deepening understanding of how high-level code translates to runtime behavior.
+Operational Semantics: Implemented key aspects of operational semantics, including variable scope, function calls, and control flow, deepening understanding of how high-level code translates to runtime behavior.

 Error Propagation: Gained practical experience implementing safe error propagation and type checking, including handling null references (e.g., void dispatch) gracefully.